Kartik-A-Patil/NoteFreze/README.md

 ## Build Commands

-To build and run NoteFreze locally, follow these steps:
+To build and run NoteFreze locally in Debugging Mode, follow these steps:

 1. Clone the repository:
     ```bash